sodazone/ocelloids-services/guides/TESTING-POLKADOT.md

 # Polkadot Testing Guide

-This guide provides instructions for testing the XCM Monitoring Server on Polkadot and its parachains.
+This guide provides instructions for testing the XCM Monitoring Server on Polkadot and some parachains.

 ## Running from Command Line